Sarah Brennan, Environment, Bloomberg Philanthropies

 Rasha Khory is an emergency obstetrician with Doctors Without Borders (MSF) and fellow in maternal fetal medicine at Montefiore Medical Center.
 Rasha’s clinical work and research focus on reducing maternal morbidity and mortality by improving access to safe abortion, contraception, high quality antenatal and delivery care.
 Rasha’s core identities are humanitarian aid worker and social justice activist.

-Adee Telem, National Director of Development, J Street
+Adee Telem, Vice President of Development, J Street

 Alicia Perez-Porro, Research Associate, Smithsonian Institution

 Christine O’Connell, Ph.D., is an expert in the field of science communication, policy and engagement.
 She provides strategic direction to grow non-profit and academic organizations, research initiatives, and environmental and community campaigns.
 She was the founding Associate Director at the Alan Alda Center for Communicating Science at Stony Brook University where she helped create and build the Center and its curriculum to international acclaim.
 She led the growth of many of the Alda Center’s flagship programs and under her direction the Alda Center’s workshop program trained thousands of scientists worldwide to be more effective communicators.
 She received her B.S. from Cornell University, and Ph.D. in Marine and Atmospheric Sciences at Stony Brook University.
-She currently teaches and builds research and curriculum initiatives at the Alda Center and is an Assistant Professor in the School of Journalism.
+She currently is Executive Director of Riley’s Way Foundation.
+Previously she taught and built research and curriculum initiatives at the Alda Center and is an Assistant Professor in the School of Journalism.
 Her research focuses on best practices in science communication, science policy, and women in STEM.

-Holly Shen is the Director and Curator of Visual Arts at BAM (Brooklyn Academy of Music), where she organizes a broad range of exhibitions and interdisciplinary programs.
+Holly Shen is the Deputy Director at the San José Museum of Art.
+Prior to that she was Director and Curator of Visual Arts at BAM (Brooklyn Academy of Music), where she organized a broad range of exhibitions and interdisciplinary programs.
 In 2016 she co-founded Forward Union, a new platform connecting artists and art workers with critical social justice organizations.
-Ms. Shen is also an adjunct faculty member at FIT, SUNY, in the graduate program for Art Market Studies.
-Prior to joining BAM, she was a curator for the Ambulatory Care division of Memorial Sloan-Kettering Cancer Center, implementing a new exhibition program at outpatient facilities in Manhattan and Brooklyn.
+Ms. Shen was also an adjunct faculty member at FIT, SUNY, in the graduate program for Art Market Studies.
 Ms. Shen was formerly a curatorial liaison for Artsy and a collections manager at SFMOMA.
 She holds a BA in art history from Georgetown University and an MA in art history from the Institute of Fine Arts at New York University.

 Alison Jonas Sullivan, Director, Omnichannel Strategy, Global Brands Group